Misterhoonster/Track-Chicago/README.md

-# transit_api_test
+# Track Chicago

-Testing the CTA Train and Bus Tracker APIs
+Flutter app which allows users to easily track arrival times for CTA buses and trains at stops of their choice.

 ## Getting Started